all-of-us/workbench/pheweb-test/README.md

 The server needs to have the `generated-by-pheweb` directory available (by running `pheweb process`).
  The server will then allow users to query for a variant, gene or phenotype and route to the appropriate path based on the user query.

+## Architecture of the application

+1. Flask is used for the server
+2. The client side does not seem to use any javascript frameworks or build tools - it consists of HTML files directly pulling in Javascript using `script` tags
+3. The two visualization libraries being used are [LocusZoom](http://locuszoom.org/) and [D3](https://d3js.org/)
+4. There are various routes/endpoints that will handle things like autocompletion, or serving up the HTML pages.
+They can be found [here](https://github.com/statgen/pheweb/blob/master/pheweb/serve/server.py)

 ### Drawback
 It will be difficult to customize how pheweb runs in its current state.
 Changes to the code may be necessary